zayKenyon/VALORANT-rank-yoinker/README.md

 If you are using the [release.exe](https://github.com/isaacKenyon/valorant-live-match-rank-grabber/releases), all you have to do is run it.

-If you are compiling the code yourself:
+If you are running the code directly:
 1. Open the terminal ([Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701)) for colour!
 2. Execute `cd path/to/your/folder`
 3. Execute `pip install -r requirements.txt`